Chestermere

-Chestermere, originally named Chestermere Lake is a city in the Canadian province of Alberta, within Rocky View County.
-It is largely a commuter town of Calgary and is a member municipality of the Calgary Region.
-The city, which surrounds Chestermere Lake, was known as Chestermere Lake from 1977 to 1993.
+Chestermere, originally named Chestermere Lake, is a city in the Canadian province of Alberta.
+It is surrounded by Rocky View County to the north, east, and south and adjacent to Calgary to the west.
+It is the third-largest city in the Calgary Metropolitan Region.
+The city, which surrounds Chestermere Lake, changed its name in 1993.

 History

 Early settlement

 Prior to the 20th century, the area around what is now Chestermere Lake was settled by only a few farmers.
 When the Canadian Pacific Railway was established in the 1880s, more and more people came to settle in the west.
 To make farming more productive, settlers began to determine ways to irrigate their land.
 As a natural wetland, Chestermere Lake was considered to be perfect for use as a balancing pool for the Western Irrigation Block.
 By 1907, a dam and canal system had been built, the wetland developed into a lake, and farmers began using the water for irrigation.